jcourtois/ac-chef-tutorial/README.md

 curl http://localhost:4567
 ```
 ### Access your app on a browser
 Next, we would like to see 'Hello Minions!' displayed in a browser.
 This is a little trickier because our guest machine has no browser.
 We want to use the browser on our host machine.
 To do this we would like to forward port 4567 from the guest to the host machine.
-Therefore when we access localhost:4567 in our host browser it will display content from the guest at port 4567
+When we access `http://localhost:4567` in a browser on our host, it will display content served at port 4567 on the guest VM.
 To set up the forwarded port, add the following line to your driver configuration in `.kitchen.yml`.
-:kitchen.yml
 ```ruby
   network:
     - ['forwarded_port', {guest: 4567, host: 4567}]
 ```
 ### Recreate the VM
 Now, we must destroy and recreate the VM in order to apply this change.
 Run `kitchen destroy` from the host machine.
-Now, this time instead of running `kitchen create` let's use the `kitchen setup` command, which will create the VM apply the runlist with Chef.
+Now, this time instead of running `kitchen create` let's use the `kitchen setup` command, which will create the VM and apply the runlist with Chef.

 ### Try to add a minion.
 Let's login to the guest machine again, `bundle install`, and start the minions application.
-From the browser on your host machine, navigate to localhost:4567.
+From the browser on your host machine, navigate to `http://localhost:4567`.
 You should see 'Hello Minions!' displayed in the browser.

 Next try to add a minion.
 Oh no!
 A database error.
 This makes sense because we haven't installed the MySQL database yet!
 Time to improve our `default.rb` recipe.
 ## Installing MySQL